Being a parent is unlike anything else.

 Simply put, there’s no manual for motherhood.

-Everyone has an opinion, but no one can prepare you for what parenting will look like for your unique circumstances.
+Everyone has an opinion, but no one can prepare you for what parenting will look like in your unique circumstances.

 Hormonal and physical changes aside, parental stress is a cocktail of external expectations of mothering, baby demands, and the strain on relationships that comes with such a life change.